claceio/docs/content/docs/Applications/Overview.md

 The `version switch` command can be used to switch versions, up or down or to particular version.
 The `version revert` command can be used to revert the last change. `app promote` makes the prod app run the same version as the current staging app.

 In the above listing, the staging app has five versions.
 Three of those (1,2 and 5) were promoted to prod. `version switch previous utils.demo.clace.io:/bookmarks_cl_stage` will change the stage app to version 4. `version switch previous utils.demo.clace.io:/bookmarks` will change the prod app to version 2.
 After that, `app promote utils.demo.clace.io:/bookmarks` will change prod to also be at version 4, same as stage.
-The `switch` command takes `previous`, `next` and actual version number as arguments.
+The `version switch` command accepts `previous`, `next` and actual version number as version to switch to.

 A star, like `PROD*` in the `app list` output indicates that there are staged changes waiting to be promoted.
 That will show up any time the prod app is at a different version than the stage app.